 To be honest, our garden is not yet making our budget smaller.
 But we still hope that it will be the case.
 But I have really seen the difference once I started shopping at Lidl instead of Migros.
 And another difference once I started to buy some things in Bulk at Aligro.
 The most important thing is to compare the prices.
 And avoid brands!
 There is not one single shop that has the best prices.
 And try to use your freezer to keep your cost the lowest.

-If you follow these simple things to do, you should be able to keep your food budget low as well!
+If you follow these simple tips, you should be able to keep your food budget low as well!
+If you want even more tips, watch this 8 money saving tips:

 Do you have any more tips for keeping food budget lower?
 How much is your monthly food budget?